This post was updated on June 16, 2022.

 - How to build an effective sales funnel

 - Why is a sales funnel important?

 - How to measure the success of your sales funnel

 A sales funnel (also known as a revenue funnel or sales process) refers to the path customers follow to become a customer.
 Steps in the sales funnel include top of funnel (TOFU), middle of funnel (MOFU), and bottom of funnel (BOFU).

 What does a sales funnel do for you?

 A sales funnel makes it easier to follow up with leads.
 With a good follow-up process, you can avoid the worst feeling in the world—missing a sales opportunity.
 You know when someone stops replying to your emails and doesn’t pick up the phone?
 You can avoid that.

 Why does this happen?
 A couple of reasons:

 - Disorganization: You don’t have your sales follow-up steps outlined, and leads get confused (having ideas in your head doesn’t count as a plan).

-Outdated tech: You don’t have the tools to make the process smooth for yourself or for the person you’re talking to.
+- Outdated tech: You don’t have the tools to make the process smooth for yourself or the person you’re talking to.
 When the process is confusing, a lead’s interest in talking to you tends to wane.